xhohoho/OpenCV_OCR/README.md

 2. pip install pytesseract

 Example
-File video : Extract unique frame using the extractor Image : For single file use SingleFile
+File video : Extract unique frame using the extractor Image : For single file use SingleFile.py
-      : For multiple file use MultipleFile
+      : For multiple file use MultipleFile.py